 What if I can’t file my tax return because I haven’t received my K1?

 If the LLC or entity you’ve invested in was located within a disaster area, the disaster rules are still applicable to you.
 Even though you aren’t in the disaster area, you’re covered by the disaster declaration.
-We always recommend paying an estimated tax payment anyways to prevent additional interest.
+We always recommend paying an estimated tax payment anyway to prevent additional interest.
 Once the K1 comes in you can file your return and place a special code on the top of it indicating you are covered by the disaster declaration.

 What if I need to move my business and/or myself because of the disaster?